slz2003/RFCScope-/Errata_filtering/Result_manual/9870-3/packetizer_raw_output.md

 - (E2) The basicList encoding example correctly totals 9 bytes, confirming proper field sizing.
 - (E3) The textual definitions for SAFE and UNSAFE Options align with the numeric ranges described.

-**Severity:** Low
-  *Basis:* The numerical assignments mirror the authoritative definitions in RFC 9868, presenting no risk to interoperability or implementation.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Quantitative Expert: Issue-1
-- Terminology Expert: Issue-2

 ---